-Legacy firefighting foam, containing perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) as active ingredients were once used extensively worldwide and within Australia, including at Defence bases for emergency firefighting situations and training.
-Perfluorohexane Sulfonate (PFHxS) is also commonly found in the legacy firefighting foam as an impurity in the manufacturing process.
-PFOS, PFOA and PFHxS belong to the PFAS
+Legacy firefighting foams containing perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) as active ingredients were once used extensively worldwide and within Australia, including at Defence bases, due to their effectiveness in fighting liquid fuel fires.
+Perfluorohexane sulfonate (PFHxS) is also commonly found in the legacy firefighting foam as an impurity in the manufacturing process.

 The release of PFAS into the environment has become a concern, because we’ve learned these chemicals can persist in humans, animals and the environment.
-At the time of use, there was little understanding of impacts for PFAS at the time of use of legacy firefighting foam and as such this is a legacy issue for Defence.
+There was little understanding of impacts for PFAS at the time of use of legacy firefighting foam and as such this is a legacy issue for Defence.